MZaFaRM/portfolio/README.md

 ## Got Any Suggestions?

 If you think something could be improved or if you spot a bug, feel free to send over a pull request or open an issue.
-I'm always open to feedback and collaboration, especially since this isn't the finished project.
+I'm always open to feedback and collaboration.

 Thanks for checking out my portfolio's repo!